 However, if too much is used or if a person's skin is too sensitive for Lavender Oil, they may have an adverse reaction whereby the skin will over-react and produce more oil.
 Thought this is not likely, it is best to test small areas of acne over inconspicuous areas of the skin for a week or two before taking larger leaps of faith and applying it to the entire face.
 Also, if it is too strong in concentrated form, it can be diluted with a few drops of distilled water before application.
 It can also be tested with spot treatments on a particular blemish for a few days to see if the redness, infection and swelling diminish or vanish.
 Some people with cystic acne that build large cysts under the skin also claim that it can get rid of these oil cysts over a period of days because the lavender oil will penetrate under the skin and knock out the bacteria causing the infection.
 If you suffer from cysts like this occasionally, give your acne spot treatment daily until it shrinks up and disappears.
 Try it out conservatively at first, and always do any kind of treatment under the supervision of your doctor.

 2) Lavender Oil for Hair Care - There are so many different claims on the market for both natural and man-made hair care products, often using the name of a famous designer to carry the often over-priced mark up for the product.
 The best thing to do is some research and a little testing on your own hair.
 For centuries, natural and essential oils have been used, even back in Biblical times, to promote healthy radiant skin and hair.
 Modern day chemists often start with natural ingredients, but then manipulate them in laboratories to make "Frankenhair" products that can obtain patents (so they can charge more money).
 Often times, natural is always better and with better long-term rewards.
 Lavender Essential oil has been know to promote beautiful shiny, healthy hair and beautiful, clean skin but it may take several weeks of hair treatment to truly appreciate the benefits of lavender oil for the hair.
-Young Living produces some fine shampoos and conditioners that are pure and natural, and bring strength to the hair while also balancing the oil production (sebum) from the sebaceous glands in the scalp that are also responsible for oily hair, flaking skin and some dandruff issues.
-Lavender used daily as a hair cleanser, toner, and as a scalp massage can bring wonderful long-term benefits.
+100% Pure Therapeutic Lavender oil can be infused into shampoo, and bring strength to the hair while also balancing the oil production (sebum) from the sebaceous glands in the scalp that are also responsible for oily hair, flaking skin and some dandruff issues.
+Lavender infused in a natural shampoo and used daily as a hair cleanser, toner, and as a scalp massage can bring wonderful long-term benefits.

 Alopecia Areata is a hair loss and growth condition where the hair comes out in patches and can leave embarrassing bald spots on the scalp.
 Some people have benefited greatly with daily massages of Lavender oil on the scalp to promote clean follicles, hair growth and stimulation of blood flow to areas of the scalp to improve hair growth.
 Pure Essential Lavender Oil is a natural emmenagogue (promotes blood flow to the pelvic area for women) and this feature can also help on other areas of the body when applied and massaged consistently, daily over a period of weeks and months.
 In addition to promoting blood flow and healthy skin and hair, it also safely kills microbes (without man-made chemicals) which can cause a lot of other issues such as oil production and acne under the hair.